Sync & CRDT System

 After a successful pull, events are emitted automatically by the sync orchestrator to notify the application that data has changed.
 Extensions don't need to emit these events - they only need to listen and react to them.

-Automatic Event Emission:The sync orchestrator automatically emits events after every successful pull.
-Extensions don't need to emit these events themselves - they are handled by haex-vault internally.
+Automatic Event Emission:The sync orchestrator emits events after every successful pull.
+Extensions don't need to emit these events themselves - haex-vault handles it.

 Two Event Types